ericwq/gskills/docs/eds.md

   - `edsbalancer.EDSConfig` uses `update.cds.ServiceName` as the value of `EDSServiceName` field. `update.cds.ServiceName` gets value from CDS response.
   - `UpdateClientConnState()` sends `ccState` message to channel `x.grpcUpdate`, which is of type `grpcUpdate chan interface{}`

+EDS balancer shares the `cc` field with CDS balancer's `ccw` field, which is of type `ccWrapper`.
+You will need this information in the connect to upstream server section.

 Now the EDS balancer is created and running.
 The EDS balancer also got a message on channel `x.grpcUpdate`.
 Please read [Initialize endpoints](eds2.md) for the next stage process.

 ```go